vanesa/kid-o/README.md

 ##### Real time updates
 Currently, the page must be refreshed to show updated children's profiles.
 This should be updated to happen in real-time with server-sent events.

+##### Add messaging system
+Many children's aid projects have godparents who sponsor children.
+I want to add a messaging system that makes it easier for the volunteers to send up-to-date information about the children to their godparents.